xaya/libxayagame/ships/README.md

 and salt, and they are checked against hashes as well as the reported outcomes of shots during the game.
 If a player lied, he loses the game.
 Otherwise, the ending player wins if and only if all opponent ships have been sunk.

+## Detailed Specification

+Let us now define the game rules (moves for the on-chain state, i.e. management of channels, and the board rules for games in a channel) in more detail.

+### Board State and Rules

+The *board state* is the state of a particular game of battleships in a channel.
+The exact sequence of moves in such a game is as follows:

+1. Alice opens a channel by sending an on-chain move.
+1. Bob joins the channel by sending also an on-chain move.
+1. Alice sends two hashes as move in the channel, one of her chosen ship configuration and one of her chosen random seed.
+1. Bob sends the hash of his ship configuration and at the same time his random seed in clear text.
+1. Alice reveals her random seed.
+1. The concatenation of both random seeds is hashed and the result used to derive a random bit.
+That determines who (Alice or Bob) starts the main game and is the next player.
+For this example, let us say Alice is chosen.
+1. Alice guesses a coordinate on the board for her "shot".
+  - Besides verifying that the coordinate is valid (i.e. in range, well-formed), it is also verified that the coordinate has not been guessed before.
+    If it has, then the move is invalid.
+1. Bob responds with "hit" or "miss".
+  - If it is "hit", then it stays Alice's turn.
+  - If it is a "miss", then Bob is the next player.
+1. Any time, both Alice and Bob can decide to end the game instead of either guessing the next coordinate or responding to a guess.
+Let's say that Bob ends the game.
+1. In that situation, Bob reveals his ship configuration and salt.
+  - The move is valid as long as this preimage matches his committed hash.
+  - If any of Bob's previous answers to Alice's guesses was wrong according to the configuration, then the state is marked as "Alice won".
+  - Similarly, if Bob's configuration is invalid for the game (because he placed too few ships, they touch or anything like that), then Alice also wins.
+1. If Bob did not lie anywhere and all of Alice's ships have been hit (according to Alice's answers), then the state is marked as "Bob won".
+1. Otherwise, Alice reveals her configuration in the next move.
+  - As before, the move is valid if and only if the preimage matches Alice's committed hash.
+  - If any of Alice's answers was wrong or her initial position invalid, then the state is marked as "Bob won".
+1. If also Alice did not lie at any time, then Alice wins (since Bob did not sink all her ships).
+1. The player who *lost* creates a message containing the channel ID and that her opponent won, and signs it with her address.
+This is the last move in the channel game.
+1. The winning player can then close the channel and get the results marked on-chain by sending a move containing that signed message.

+In a situation where both players have already sunk all ships, the rules detailed above imply that the player who reveals the initial position first wins the game (rather than e.g. the player who sunk all ships first).
+However, when e.g. Alice hits the last of Bob's ships, it is her turn again and she knows that Bob either lied or she sunk all ships.
+Thus in that situation, she can immediately end the game and is guaranteed to win (unless she lied about her ships).
+Hence the player who sinks all enemy ships first can ensure they win the game.